-When Citus nodes communicate with one another they consult a table with connection credentials.
+When Citus nodes communicate with one another they consult a GUC for connection parameters and, in the Enterprise Edition of Citus, a table with connection credentials.
 This gives the database administrator flexibility to adjust parameters for security and efficiency.

 To set non-sensitive libpq connection parameters to be used for all node connections, update the citus. node_conninfo GUC: